 i) Attendance to 2/3 of the classes, and

-ii) Development of a group work assignment, with a grade equal or more than 9.5
+ii) Development of an individual or group work assignment, with a grade equal or more than 9.5

 The attendance is valid for 2 years.

 The evaluation is continuous and integrates the following components: